-Managers may have to work additional hours and be on call, in case of an emergency or an urgent problem.
+You may have to work additional hours and be on call, in case of an emergency or urgent problem.

 What to expect

-- The job involves both office-based administration and liaison with clients, internal and external service providers and suppliers outside the office environment.
+- The job involves a mix of office-based administration and liaising with clients, internal and external service providers, and suppliers outside the office environment.

-- This occupation can be very stressful.
-Conference centre managers are expected to deal with a range of coexisting problems and meet tight deadlines to the satisfaction of clients, while paying constant attention to detail.
+- Conference centre managers are expected to deal with a range of on-the-spot problems and meet tight deadlines to the satisfaction of clients.

 - Travel within a working day and absence from home overnight are occasional.
 Overseas work or travel is rare.

-Although this area of work is open to graduates of any discipline, a degree or HND in the following subjects may increase your chances:
+Although conference centre management is open to graduates with any degree subject, a degree or HND in the following subjects may increase your chances: